Synchronous Firefly Photography Workshop

 - Airfare and other travel expenses

-Cancelations: Cancelations made 60 days in advance will receive a full refund for any amount paid over the non-refundable deposit.
-Cancellations less than 60 days before the start of the workshop will receive no refund.
-If a canceled spot can be filled before the beginning of the workshop, a full refund will be given, including the deposit.
+Cancelations made by April 1, 2026 will receive a refund for any amount paid over $1000.
+Cancelations made after April 1, 2026 will receive no refund.
+If a canceled spot is able to be filled before the start date of the workshop a full refund will be given, including the deposit.
+We cannot give out credit for cancelations.
+This is an expensive trip to run so our cancelation policy is non-negotiable.
+We highly recommend purchasing travel insurance: www.squaremouth.com

 To view our entire Fireflies & the Great Smoky Mountains gallery, go HERE.